The Archaeology of Memories and Mementos: An Archaeologist’s Review of “I Am Dead”

 If you’re financially stable enough, why not donate to help out marginalised archaeologists in need via the Black Trowel Collective Microgrants?
 You can subscribe to their Patreon to become a monthly donor, or do a one-time donation via PayPal.

-My work and independent research is supported almost entirely by the generosity of readers – if you’re interested in contributing a tiny bit, you can find my PayPal here, as well as my Amazon Wishlist for research material.
+My work and independent research is supported almost entirely by the generosity of readers – if you’re interested in contributing a tiny bit, you can donate here.

 Hey, is That a Great Auk in My Assassin’s Creed Game?!
 Reviving an Extinct Species in the Digital World